Canon 50D vs Leica S Typ 007

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The S Typ 007 is a recent model that features in the current product line-up of Leica.
-In contrast, the 50D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 50D was succeeded by the Canon 60D.
+Both the 50D and the S Typ 007 have been discontinued, but can regularly be found used on eBay.
+The 50D was replaced by the Canon 60D, while the S Typ 007 was followed by the Leica S3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Is the Canon 50D better than the Leica S Typ 007 or vice versa?
 The listing below highlights the relative strengths of the two models.